MonsterDruide1/SM64-Java-Speedrun-Timer/README.md

 * Java JDK
 * MUPEN64 0.5-rerecording (others hopefully coming soon)
 * SM64 - US Version (others hopefully coming soon)
-* Cheat Engine (hopefully removed soon)

 ## Building
 The directory "Project" is a Maven project.
-You can import it into Eclipse (other IDE's possible) and work with it.
+You can import it into Eclipse (other IDE's may work) and work with it.

-Until now, SM64-Java-Speedrun-Timer is a Project, that needs to be recompiled and edited every time, the emulator is closed.
-To make it work, you have to start your emulator.
-Once SM64 started, you need to edit "Run.java" in "src/code".
-Then you have to open Cheat Engine and add an Address manually.
-The Address is **"mupen64-rerecording.exe"+826BFC**.
-After clicking on OK the real Address is displayed in the table at the bottom.
-You have to copy it into the "actionAddress" variable.
-In the code, it's in the run(Checkpoints) Method.

-Now you're ready to set up your speedrun!
+If you want to have it as .jar, then you have to run it from the command line.
+But before compiling it into a jar, you have to set the variable "saved" (look into "Setting up") to your path.

 ## Setting up
 The timer needs to know, which checkpoints you want to have.
 Thus you need to create a file with all those checkpoints.
 An example is the file "31-Star-Speedrun-example.txt" in the root of the Git Project.